Ankit-Aggarwal/SwiftyWebRTC/README.md

         client.startConnection()
     }
 ```
-2. Your controller needs to conform to RTCClientDelegate, which will help your client to interact with server for passing info
+3. Your controller needs to conform to RTCClientDelegate, which will help your client to interact with server for passing info
 ```
 extension VideoChatViewController: RTCClientDelegate {

+    func rtcClient(client: RTCClient, didCreateLocalCapturer capturer: RTCCameraVideoCapturer) {
+    // To handle when camera is not available if UIDevice.current.modelName != "Simulator" {
+            let settingsModel = RTCCapturerSettingsModel()
+            self.captureController = RTCCapturer.init(withCapturer: capturer, settingsModel: settingsModel)
+            captureController.startCapture()
+        }
+    }

     func rtcClient(client : RTCClient, didReceiveError error: Error) {
         // Error Received
         }